 Elements and Daesh/ISIL-KP.129 This included attacks against civilian government premises and employees, places of worship,130 health facilities and judiciary buildings and officials.
-UNAMA also notes that sectarian-motivated suicide and complex attacks against civilian targets, including places of worship, continued to cause extreme harm, mainly in Kabul city.
+UNAMA also notes that sectarian-motivated suicide and complex attacks against civilian targets, including places of worship, continued to cause extreme harm, mainly in Kabul.
 Nearly all these attacks were claimed by Daesh/ISIL-KP.
-For the first time, UNAMA also recorded attacks claimed by the group outside of Nangarhar or Kabul, in Herat province (see section on Daesh/ISIL-KP and sub-section on Sectarian Violence later in this chapter).
+For the first time, UNAMA also recorded attacks claimed by the group outside of Nangarhar or Kabul, in Herat province (see section on Daesh/ISIL-KP and Sectarian Violence).

-Anti-Government Elements claimed responsibility for 46 suicide and complex attacks that caused 15 per cent of all civilian casualties in 2017.131 Civilian casualties from suicide and complex attacks claimed by Taliban decreased by 22 per cent compared to 2016, while those resulting from such attacks claimed by Daesh/ISIL-KP increased by 18 per cent compared to 2016.132 Of the suicide and complex attacks for which there was no claim of responsibility, UNAMA attributed four to Taliban133 and two to Daesh/ISIL-KP.134 671 civilian casualties (104 deaths and 567 injured) resulted from five unclaimed suicide attacks attributed to unidentified Anti-Government Elements, including the explosion of a waste-tanker bomb in central Kabul, on 31 May, which caused at least 583 civilian casualties (92 deaths and 491 injured).135
+Anti-Government Elements claimed responsibility for 46 suicide and complex attacks that caused 15 per cent of all civilian casualties in 2017.131 Civilian casualties from suicide and complex attacks claimed by Taliban decreased by 22 per cent compared to 2016, while those resulting from such attacks claimed by Daesh/ISIL-KP increased by 18 per cent compared to 2016.132 Of the suicide and complex attacks for which there was no claim of responsibility, UNAMA attributed four to the Taliban133 and two to Daesh/ISIL-KP.134 671 civilian casualties (104 deaths and 567 injured) were caused during five unclaimed suicide attacks attributed to unidentified Anti-Government Elements, including the explosion of a waste-tanker bomb in central Kabul, on 31 May, which caused at least 583 civilian casualties (92 deaths and 491 injured).135